reduxjs/redux/docs/introduction/Examples.md

 # Examples

 Redux is distributed with a few examples in its [source code](https://github.com/reactjs/redux/tree/master/examples).
-Most of these examples are also on [CodeSandbox](https://codesandbox.io), this is an online editor that lets you play with the examples online.
+Most of these examples are also on [CodeSandbox](https://codesandbox.io), an online editor that lets you play with the examples online.

 ## Counter Vanilla